Mother Hitton's Littul Kittons: Story

-For many millennia, the rather static structure of the Instrumentality of Mankind (on those planets which the Instrumentality directly administered) was of Lords of the Instrumentality ruling over humans (who were allowed a fixed 400-year lifespan) and a large number of exploited animal-derived "Underpeople" servants.
-The use of the immortality drug "stroon" from the world of Norstrilia was a vital tool in maintaining this order.
+The story is set approximately 15,000 years in the future.
+For many millennia, after a nuclear holocaust on Earth (now referred to as "Manhome"), mankind has been governed by the Instrumentality of Mankind, an absolute aristocratic oligarchy.
+The most valuable substance in the universe is an immortality drug called "santaclara" or "stroon," produced exclusively on the planet Norstrilia.

-The planet of Norstrilia, or in full the Commonwealth of Old North Australia, was settled by sheep farmers who ultimately hailed from a post-nuclear-war Australia through with many vicissitudes—such as a stay on the hell-world Paradise VII—before they found their current prosperity).
-The political system is based on a monarchy with "her absent majesty" the Queen as nominal head of state.
-However, the Queen has been lost for millennia ("But she might bloody well turn up one of these days."); a local deputy and Commonwealth Council until her nominal return.
-The municipal organization of the planet is based on ranches à la cattle stations, large farm allotments passed down through generations.
+Norstrilia ("Old North Australia") was settled by refugee sheep farmers from a post-nuclear holocaust Australia; although currently rich beyond imagining, their journey to Norstrilia was difficult and included a stay on the hell-world "Paradise VII."
+The Norstrilian political system is a nominal monarchy with "her absent majesty," the Queen, as head of state.
+However, as the Queen has been lost for millennia ("But she might bloody well turn up one of these days."), a local deputy and Commonwealth Council govern.
+The municipal organization of the planet is based on ranches, similar to plantations or cattle stations: large farm allotments passed down through generations.

-The sheep that were brought to this planet by the Australian immigrants suffer a local infection that causes them to grow larger than houses; completely immobile, they require constant attention.
-The infection also generates stroon, also called the santaclara drug, which halts aging in humans.
-Stroon has made Norstrilia the richest planet in the entire Instrumentality, and its people are thus targets of kidnap and theft attempts.
-The citizens are highly trained in self-defense, but the planet strategically maintains "Mother Hitton's Littul Kittons" for its defense.
+The sheep that the Australian immigrants brought to Nostrilia mutated; the mutated sheep grow larger than houses, are completely immobile, require constant attention, and produce a virus that can be refined into stroon, which halts aging in humans.
+Stroon has made Norstrilia the richest planet in the entire Instrumentality.
+Norstrilians are thus targets of kidnap and theft attempts.
+The citizens are highly trained in self-defense, and the planet itself is guarded by a mysterious "outer defense."